Close Menu

 • Do not operate the power tool near flammable materials.
 Sparks could ignite these materials.

 The electric brake engages when the paddle switch is released, causing the blade to stop within seconds.
 There may be a delay between the time the paddle switch is released and when the brake engages.
 Occasionally, the brake may miss completely.
-If the brake misses frequently, have the tool serviced by an authorized MILWAUKEE service facility.
+If the brake misses frequently, have the tool serviced by an authorised MILWAUKEE service facility.
 Make sure the tool comes to a complete stop before laying it down.

 CUTBRAKE will engage the electric brake to stop the tool automatically when the cut is complete (without needing to release the paddle switch).
 To turn CUT-BRAKE on or off, press the CUT-BRAKE button.
 The button will light green to indicate when CUTBRAKE is active.
-WARNING!
-Ensure the tool comes to a complete stop before laying it down.

 Starting, Stopping, and Controlling Speed